Jewellery and leather care

 All jewellery needs to be treasured, so to keep your item in a good knick & maintain it’s look, here are a few hints and tips;

-- Products and chemicals can react with jewellery causing it to tarnish or plated items to lose their colour, so ensure you apply any products before your jewellery and remove all plated items in water.
+- Products and chemicals can react with jewellery causing it to tarnish or plated items to lose their colour, so ensure you apply any skincare products or perfume before your jewellery and remove all plated items before bathing or swimming.

 - We recommend storing your jewellery in a zip lock bag away from direct sunlight and heat, as exposure to the air and environment can cause it to tarnish over time.

 - The best way to brighten up dull looking jewellery is by gently polishing with a specialised jewellery wipe or cloth.
 Do not polish plated items, as this will lift the colour.
 For stubborn dirt on silver, dips are available, but best avoided where possible.